justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 	locally on our machines, and does pass the TravisCI testing.
 We believe there is some conflict with the version of g++ compiler on the server and the FakeIt version. (note this works on other g++ compilers, just not on the server)
-- We need to clean the NodeBuilderVisitor code file (it's quite large).
 - PrettyPrinter node structure needs to be cleaned/collapsed for easier reading